sendahug/send-hug-frontend/README.md

 2. cd into the project directory.
 3. Run `git config core.hooksPath .githooks` to install the pre-commit hook, which runs prettier.
 4. Run `npm install` to install dependencies.
+5. Set the following environment variables (either as environment variables or within the development .env file):
+   - FIREBASE_API_KEY - the Firebase API key for your project.
+   - FIREBASE_PROJECT_ID - your Firebase project ID.
+   - FIREBASE_AUTH_DOMAIN - the Firebase auth domain for your project.
+   - FIREBASE_STORAGE_BUCKET - the Firebase storage bucket for your project.
+   - FIREBASE_MESSAGING_SENDER_ID - the Firebase messaging sender ID.
+   - FIREBASE_APP_ID - your Firebase App ID.
+   - FIREBASE_MEASUREMENT_ID - the Firebase measurement ID (for analytics).
-5. Run `npm run localdev` to compile the whole project for local development.
+6. Run `npm run localdev` to compile the whole project for local development.
-6. Run `gulp serve` to start the local server.
+7. Run `gulp serve` to start the local server.
-7. Open localhost:3000.
+8. Open localhost:3000.

 **For your convenience,** this project utilises Gulp's 'watch' functionality.
 In order to activate it while developing, run `gulp watch`.
 For more information about Gulp watch, check the [Gulp documentation](https://gulpjs.com/docs/en/getting-started/watching-files/).